 Best Hinge Photos for Guys: What Actually Works

-Let’s get down to business, guys—what type of photos get more matches on Hinge?
-You don’t need to look like a model.
-The goal is to present your best, authentic self, with photos that give off good vibes and show you’re a guy worth getting to know.
+What type of photos get more matches on Hinge?
+You don't need to look like a model.
+The goal is to present your best, authentic self, with photos that give off good energy and show you're a person worth getting to know.

 Nail the Primary Photo

-Your primary photo is the one.
-It’s the first thing people see, so you want to make it count.
-Go for a clear, well-lit headshot where you’re smiling or looking approachable.
-It’s like your digital handshake—get it right, and people will want to learn more.
+Your primary photo is the most important one.
+It's the first thing people see, so you want to make it count.
+Go for a clear, well-lit headshot where you're smiling or looking approachable.
+It's like your digital handshake — get it right, and people will want to learn more.

-Quick Tip: Eye contact is key.
+Quick Tip: Eye contact matters.
 A direct look at the camera builds connection and invites engagement.
-People swipe right on someone they feel like they’ve already met.
+People are more likely to like a profile when they feel like they've already made eye contact with you.

 Action Shots = Conversation Starters

 Show off what you do.
-Whether you’re playing a sport, cooking, or jamming on the guitar, these photos tell your story.
-People are drawn to action—it says “I have a life” and gives potential matches something to ask you about.
+Whether you're playing a sport, cooking, or playing an instrument, these photos tell your story.
+People are drawn to action — it signals that you have a life outside dating apps and gives potential matches something specific to ask you about.

 Travel & Adventure Photos: Less Tourist, More Story

-Skip the standard “look at me in front of a landmark” shot and go for something that captures a moment.
-You want a travel pic that feels real, like a snapshot of your life in action.
-This shows you’re curious about the world and have stories to share, making you seem more interesting and well-rounded.
+Skip the standard "look at me in front of a landmark" shot and go for something that captures a moment.
+A travel photo should feel like a snapshot of your life, not a proof of attendance.
+This signals curiosity, adventurousness, and the kind of stories you might share over a first drink.